EduardoZepeda/coffee-bytes-hugo/content/posts/linux/como-crear-una-contrasena-segura/index.en.md

 ## There are easier ways to manage passwords

 But isn't all of the above a lot of hassle?
 Yes, in fact it is quite complicated to maintain a secure system using strong passwords, that's why there are programs and websites that take care of managing your passwords so you don't have to worry about many of the things I just mentioned.
-Enter the following post to know keepassx, the tool I currently use to manage my passwords and learn how to use it.
+Enter the next post to know keepassx, the tool I currently use to manage my passwords and learn how to use it.